Planning for Academic Success!

 Students must complete all graduation requirements in Ontario to be eligible to graduate with an OSSD (Ontario Secondary School Diploma).
 The 30 credits are to be taken during the 4 years of high school, between grades 9 and 12.
 When a student transfers into Keystone School, all credits from previous schools will be assessed as per their transcripts (to be included with their online application form).
 Equivalencies will be granted based on their previous schooling.

 For example: Sebastian applies to Keystone for grade 11.
 He has completed grade 9 & 10 in Mexico.
-Given that he has successfully passed the required courses in grades 9 & 10 in Mexico, he will get granted the equivalent credits in Ontario.
+Given that he has successfully passed the required courses in grades 9 & 10 in Mexico, he will be granted the equivalent credits in Ontario.
 Those equivalent courses will show as transfer credits in his transcript.